Aggregate-Intellect/Sherpa4Modeling/README.md

 ## Use cases
 > [!NOTE]
+>
-> Excepting installing Sherpa, all the instructions for the use cases must be executed in the corresponding use case folder.
+> All the instructions for the use cases must be executed in the corresponding use case folder.

 the following folder contains material for each use case used in the paper:
-* `human_eval` contains the material for the HumanEval benchmark for the code generation use case
+* `human_eval` contains the material for the HumanEval benchmark for the **code generation** use case
-* `clevr-human` contains the material for the Clevr-Human dataset for the question answering use case
+* `clevr-human` contains the material for the Clevr-Human dataset for the **question answering** use case
-* `state_based_modeling` contains the material for the class name generation use case
+* `state_based_modeling` contains the material for the **class name generation** use case

 Please refer the `README.md` in each folder for the details of the use case and how to run the experiments.

 Each use case contains a `evaluation.ipynb` notebook that contains the steps to use generated results to create tables and figures in the paper.

+## A Note on Other LLMs
+The use cases in this repository is tested for the following LLMs: GPT-4o, GPT-4o-mini, Qwen/Qwen2.5-7B-Instruct-Turbo, and Meta-Llama-3.1-70B-Instruct-Turbo.
+However, you can use other LLMs by using the wrappers from LangChain.

+Some new LLMs may require upgrade the LangChain version.
+For example, the latest `gpt-4.1-nano` requires to update `langchain_openai` with `pip install -U langchain_openai`.
+While newer version of the dependency may work, this repository is only tested with the specific versions used in the requirements of each use case.

 ## Citation
 If you found this repository useful, please consider citing the following paper: